 I’m grateful to my readers for some of these corrections.
 Simon Lavington (SL) generously read the text closely and provided me, after print publication, with a number of corrections to my facts, and some enlightening judgements.
-Professor Lavington’s book on the Mark I machines will be published in 2019.
+Professor Lavington’s book on the Mark I machines was published in 2019.

 Figure 7 appears in John Dummelow, 1899-1949, Manchester: Metropolitan-Vickers Electrical Company Limited, 1949 as mentioned in the Figure Notes but omitted from the reference list.